jj-chung/jj-chung.github.io/index.md

 ### Education

-California Institute of Technology, 2018-2022.
-Majoring in Math+CS.
-GPA: 4.0.
+California Institute of Technology, 2018-2022

-### Previous Projects and Experience
+Majoring in Math+CS
+GPA: 4.0